danielf191/liopoly/README.md

 # liopoly
-game of monopoly that is not finished yet - saahask also worked on this
+Game of Monopoly (in progress) - danielf191, saahask